We will welcome

 When & Where

-is an initiative of URBAN A$$ET BUILDERS (UAB) Inc.
+A Community Financial Education Project of URBAN A$$ET BUILDERS Inc.

-GMSA is in development and is a collaborative effort to keep the Money Smart Week® financial literacy awareness efforts going year round.
+Money Smart Georgia is a cross-sector collaborative project to keep the Money Smart Week® financial literacy awareness efforts going all year-round.
 The collaborative is for financial educators, financial institutions, schools, libraries, nonprofits, government agencies, businesses and the media.
-The mission is to form a collaboration that serves as an informational resource for metro Atlantans to learn about and be connected to educational programs, workshops, financial products, and services that are available to them in our local communities.
+The mission is to serve as an informational resource for Georgians to learn about and be connected to educational programs, workshops, financial products, and support services that are available to them in their communities.

 Venus R. Lockett